GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 ### What is Identity Aware Proxy (IAP)

-Identity Aware Proxy (IAP) is a Google Cloud service that provides secure access to applications running on GCP.
+[Identity Aware Proxy (IAP)](https://cloud.google.com/iap) is a Google Cloud service that provides secure access to applications running on GCP.
 It allows you to control access to your applications based on user identity, ensuring that only authorized users can access your resources.
-You can learn more about IAP [here](https://cloud.google.com/iap).

 ## Prerequisites

 This tutorial assumes you have the following:

-- A Google Cloud Platform account and project
+- A [Google Cloud Platform](https://cloud.google.com/) account and project
-- The Google Cloud SDK (gcloud) installed and configured
+- The [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk) (gcloud) installed and configured
-- The Kubernetes command-line tool (kubectl) installed and configured
+- The [Kubernetes command-line tool](https://kubernetes.io/docs/tasks/tools/#kubectl) (kubectl) installed and configured
 - An instruction-tuned language model (e.g., instruction-tuned Gemma2 model) running on KServe or any other API that provides OpenAI-compatible interface (`v1/completion` and `v1/chat/completion` endpoints)
-- A Google Kubernetes Engine (GKE) to deploy the application
+- A Google Kubernetes Engine (GKE) cluster to host the application (tested on an autopilot cluster, but any type of cluster can be used; no specific limitations)
 - Optional: Docker installed on your local machine (if you want to build and run the application locally)
 - Optional: Terraform installed on your local machine (if you want to use the automated deployment)